nalsakas/pe/README.md

 ; For 32-bit executable use PE32
 ; For 32-bit dll use DLL32
+; For 64-bit executable use PE64
-; PE64 and DLL64 aren''t ready yet
+; For 64-bit dll use DLL64
 PE32

 ; Data declarations